 Recent Instagram images: @artisanal_selfie

 Some events beg their imagery to be shared: immediate, timely, striking.
-To follow "Artisanal Selfie" (Silhouettes By Hand), go to the Instagram Profile Page
+To follow "Artisanal Selfie" (Silhouettes By Hand) and to see more images, go to the Instagram Profile Page

 Thank you to Bravo!
 Events and photographer Eli Turner for the beautiful photos in purple.